bhoward/focsipedia/docs/styleGuide.md

 ## Footnotes

-Use brackets and a caret around the footnote marker.[^1] The footnote marker should be a number in the proper sequence.[^2] You can also have an inline footnote.[^Like this.]
+Use brackets and a caret around the footnote marker.[^1] The footnote marker should be a number in the proper sequence.[^2]

 [^1]: Define the footnote separately, just like reference links.
 [^2]: This may be a bug/misfeature in the markdown processor.